Virus leads New York to nix Democratic presidential primary

 There was no immediate comment from the DNC.

+Weaver said the action in Albany violated New York’s approved delegate selection plan, and if it’s not “remedied,” the state should lose all its delegates to the party convention.

-The New York Working Families Party, which endorsed Sanders, released a statement saying the state Democratic Party “just sent a clear message to progressives that their voice and their values do not matter.”
+The New York Working Families Party, which endorsed Sanders, said the state Democratic Party “just sent a clear message to progressives that their voice and their values do not matter.”

 The decision to cancel was left to Democratic state election commissioners.

-Both the state’s Democratic Party and Cuomo have said they didn’t ask election commissioners to make the change, which is allowed by a little-known provision in the recently passed state budget that allows the Board of Elections to remove from the ballot candidates who have suspended or terminated their campaign.
+Both the state’s Democratic Party and Cuomo have said they didn’t ask election commissioners to make the change.
+A little-known provision in the recently passed state budget allows the Board of Elections to remove from the ballot candidates who have suspended or terminated their campaign.

-The primary cancellation was a “very difficult decision,” board Co-Chairman Douglas Kellner said, but the suspension of Sanders’ campaign, and his endorsement of Biden, “has effectively ended the real contest for the presidential nomination.”
+Co-Chairman Douglas Kellner said canceling the primary was a “very difficult decision,” but Sanders’ decision to suspend his and endorse Biden, “effectively ended the real contest for the presidential nomination.”

-“And what the Sanders supporters want is essentially a beauty contest that, given the situation with the public health emergency that exists now, seems to be unnecessary and, indeed, frivolous,” Kellner said.
+“What the Sanders supporters want is essentially a beauty contest that, given the situation with the public health emergency that exists now, seems to be unnecessary and, indeed, frivolous,” Kellner said.

-The action in Albany violated New York’s approved delegate selection plan, and if it’s not “remedied,” the state should lose all its delegates to the party convention, Weaver said.

 New Yorkers can choose to vote with an absentee ballot in the remaining June primaries under a Cuomo executive order that adds the risk of acquiring COVID-19 as a reason.
-Cuomo also recently announced the state is sending mail-in ballots to voters.
+Cuomo also recently announced the state is sending mail-in ballot applications to voters.

 Peltz reported from New York City.
 Associated Press writers Michael Hill in Albany, Bill Barrow in Atlanta and Will Weissert in Washington contributed to this report.